 A luxury remodel of the master suite with a bathroom and walk-in closet can be a big selling point.
 But if it converts your 3 bedroom home into 2 bedrooms, your home will only have the same value as the other 2-bedroom houses in your neighbourhood.

-It doesn’t matter how luxurious the owner suite is, the more bedrooms and living spaces a home has, the higher its value.
+It doesn’t matter how luxurious the main suite is, the more bedrooms and living spaces a home has, often means a higher its value.

 All in all, your home’s value could be significantly boosted with the right renovations.
-If you’re willing to pocket out a bit more on what’s necessary, the return will definitely be worth it, but you can make just as much of a huge difference on a tight budget as well.
-So sit back, plan out your upgrades and enjoy just how much renovation adds to home value!
+If you’re willing to shell out a bit more on what’s necessary, the return will definitely be worth it, but you can also make a significant difference on a smaller budget.

 Disclaimer: The information provided on this blog is for general informational purposes only.
 All information is provided in good faith; however, we do not account for specific situations, facts or circumstances.
 As such, we make no representation or warranty of any kind whatsoever, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information presented.